-- 142. I ended up in prison again in 1977.
-I got sent to HMP Glenochil and got a twelve month sentence.
-I got out in 1977 and I got a job as a coalman for a year. - 143.
-In 1978 my mum got out of hospital and moved into a flat in Pollockshields.
+- 143. In 1978 my mum got out of hospital and moved into a flat in Pollockshields.
 My parents had split up and she had been in and out of hospital so I moved in with her.
 I looked after her and my sister brought up the rest of my brothers and sisters at home.
 My dad had run away to Burnley where his brother stayed, but then ended up in Bristol. - 144.
-I got a job in April 1978 in the cleansing department at Exercise 1.
-I got pulled for a murder by the police just after that because an old woman I had delivered coal to had been murdered.
+I got a job in April 1978 in the cleansing department at a murder by the police just after that because an old woman I had delivered coal to had been murdered.
 The police found out through their enquiries that I had access because I delivered to her.
 Anyway it wasn't me and I stayed out of trouble until 1979. - 145.
 I joined the TA (Territorial Army) Parachute Regiment in 1977 and was there for two sessions.
 My young brother got stabbed the night I was meant to go away and get my pre-para weekend that meant I would have got my beret.
 A young lassie threw a broken mirror at him.
 It went into his chest and severed an artery.
 He died twice and they brought him back.
 After that, they let me do all the training again, but by that time I didn't want to do it anymore.
 I was fit enough with all the carrying coal and other jobs. - 146.
 I left the cleansing in 1979 when they went on strike.
 I moved to Dundee and ended up in jail again.
 I did a sentence for punching a female in the face who came at me with a glass.
 I served nine months in Perth Prison which wasn't ideal because her boyfriend and brothers were in there so I had to be put into segregation. - 147.
 I got out on 1980 and I met my wife that day.
 I didn't start going out with her until six or seven weeks later and we were together right up until she passed away.
 I got married on 1982.
 My daughter was a year old when we got married.
 I have three kids, 1982 and 1982. - 148.
-I went to jail once after that and did three months in 1983 from about February to April.
-I've not been inside since, apart from one night in the jail for my TV licence.
+I went to jail once after that and did three months in 1983 from about to live not been inside since, apart from one night in the jail for my TV licence.
 It was either that or a £75 fine so I spent the night in the cells on the Thursday night and got released and given £35 on the Friday morning.